 The link state routing protocols respond swiftly to the network changes.
 It sends triggered updates when a network change occurs and sends periodic updates at long time intervals such as 30 minutes.
-If the link changes state, the device that detected the change generates and propagate an update message regarding that link to all routers.
-Then each router takes a copy of update message and update its routing table and forwards the message to all neighbouring router.
+If the link alters state, the device detected the alteration generates and propagate an update message regarding that link to all routers.
+Then each router takes a copy of the update message and update its routing table and forwards the message to all neighbouring router.

 This flooding of the update message is needed to ensure that all routers update their database before creating an update routing table that reflects the new technology.
 OSPF protocol is the example link state routing.

 Key Differences Between Distance Vector Routing and Link State Routing

 - Bellman-Ford algorithm is used for performing distance vector routing whereas Dijsktra is used for performing the link state routing.

 - In distance vector routing the routers receive the topological information from the neighbour point of view.
 On the contrary, in link state routing the router receive complete information on the network topology.

 - Distance vector routing calculates the best route based on the distance (fewest number of hops).
 As against, Link state routing calculates the best route on the basis of least cost.